Inflammatory bowel disease (IBD) represents a group of intestinal disorders that cause prolonged inflammation of the digestive tract.

 The immune system

 The immune system may also play a role in IBD.

-In people with IBD, however, digestive tract inflammation can happen even when there’s no infection.
+In people with IBD, however, digestive tract inflammation can occur even when there’s no infection.
 The immune system attacks the body’s own cells instead.
 This is known as an autoimmune response.

 IBD can also occur when the inflammation doesn’t go away after the infection is cured.
 The inflammation may continue for months or even years.

-IBD can happen at any age, but in most cases, it starts before the age of 35.
+IBD can happen at any age, but in most cases, it starts before age 35.

-People who live in urban areas and industrialized countries have a higher risk of getting IBD.
+People who live in urban areas and industrialized countries have a higher risk of developing IBD, according to

 Possible complications of IBD include:

 - fistulas, or tunnels that go through the bowel wall, creating a hole between different parts of the digestive tract